Society-In-Shadow/ExpressedRealms/Readme.md

 DB_USER=
 DB_PASSWORD=

-# This is figured out with the above command
+# This is predefined with the mkcert command.
+Keep the same
-CERTIFICATE_PASSWORD=
+CERTIFICATE_PASSWORD=changeit
 ```